-If you’re looking to improve your business processes, DMAIC is an effective methodology that can help you achieve your goals.
-DMAIC is a data-driven approach to process improvement that is used to improve the quality and productivity of a given process.
+If you’re looking to improve your business processes, DMAIC in Six Sigma is an effective methodology that can help you achieve your goals.
+It’s a data-driven approach to process improvement that is used to improve the quality and productivity.

 What is DMAIC?